Canals and Locks

 River navigation

-A lock can be required in a stretch of river to overcome obstacles like mill weir, dams or rapids.
+A lock can be required in a stretch of river to overcome obstacles like mill weir, dams, or rapids.

 Weirs and locks are used together in larger scale river navigational enhancements.
 The weir will increase the depth of the water in a shallow stretch.
 The necessary lock would be built in the weir gap at the end of an artificial cut downstream.
 This circumvents the weir and possibly the shallow stretch of river underneath it.